Social, Emotional, and Academic4 MINUTE READ

 Children are creatures of habit.
 So when everything changes, even if only for a few days, our kiddos can have difficulty adjusting.

 This is especially true when relatives are visiting, or when you’re traveling to another home or city.
-New people and places can be overwhelming, so maintaining some semblance of your child’s daily routine can help reduce stress.
+New people and places can be overwhelming.
+So, keeping some semblance of your child’s daily routine can help reduce stress.

 Here are a few tips:

-Depending on your child's age, make a calendar that shows what you'll be doing and when.
+• Depending on your child's age, make a calendar that shows what you'll be doing and when.
 Look at the calendar with your child often.
-On which days is school closed, when is your child going to day camp, and when is Grandma coming to stay?
+On which days is school closed, and when is your child going to day camp?
+When is Grandma coming to stay?
 Your child will feel less anxious when they know what to expect.

 3 Be mindful of what they’re eating